Search

 Who Can Use Acetyl Glucosamine?

-Acetyl Glucosamine is a versatile ingredient that is generally suitable for all skin types, including sensitive, oily, dry, and combination skin.
-Its gentle exfoliating and hydrating properties make it an excellent choice for those seeking to improve their overall skin health and appearance.
+Acetyl glucosamine is generally suitable for all skin types, including sensitive skin.
+Its gentle nature and moisturizing properties make it an excellent choice for those with dry or dehydrated skin.
+People with oily or combination skin can also benefit from its lightweight hydration and cell turnover-promoting effects.

-If you experience any of these side effects while using Acetyl Glucosamine or a product containing it, discontinue use immediately and consult a dermatologist or healthcare professional for further guidance.
+If you experience any of these side effects while using acetyl glucosamine or a product containing it, discontinue use immediately and consult with a dermatologist or healthcare professional.

 Comedogenic Rating